atomix/atomix.github.io/copycat/docs/internals.md

 <h4 id="linearizable-semantics">3.3.2 Linearizable semantics</h4>

-Sequence numbers are also used to provide linearizability for commands submitted to the cluster by clients by storing command output by sequence number and deduplicate commands as they're applied to the state machine.
+Sequence numbers are also used to provide linearizability for commands submitted to the cluster by clients by storing command output by sequence number and deduplicating commands as they're applied to the state machine.
 If a client submits a command to a server but disconnects from the server before receiving a response, or if the server to which the client submitted the command itself fails, the client doesn't necessarily know whether or not the command succeeded.
 Indeed, the command could have been replicated to a majority of the cluster prior to the server failure.
 In that case, the command would ultimately be committed and applied to the state machine, but the client may never receive the command output.
 Session-based linearizability ensures that clients can still read output for commands resubmitted to the cluster.
-Servers simply log and commit all commands submitted to the cluster, and in the event  mm and with the same sequence number is applied to the state machine more than once, the state machine returns the result from the original application of the command, thus preventing it from being applied multiple times.
+Servers simply log and commit all commands submitted to the cluster, and in the event a command from the same client with the same sequence number is applied to the state machine more than once, the state machine returns the result from the original application of the command, thus preventing it from being applied multiple times.
 Effectively, state machines in Copycat are idempotent.

 <h3 id="client-queries">3.4 Queries</h3>